Avon Navigation Trust

 Welcome to the website of the Avon Navigation Trust, the statutory navigational authority for the River Avon.

-The navigable river Avon runs from Alveston Weir above Stratford-upon Avon, for 47 miles, winding its way through the Warwickshire, Worcestershire, and Gloucestershire countryside, down to Tewkesbury where it joins the river Severn.
+The navigable reaches of the River Avon are from Alveston Weir above Stratford-upon Avon, for 47.2 miles, winding its way through the Warwickshire, Worcestershire, and Gloucestershire countryside, to Tewkesbury where it joins the River Severn.
 We hope you will enjoy the natural beauty of the river and find this website useful.

-Day to day operation of the navigation is delegated to the Chief Exectutive who has a small team of administrative staff and works team, with the help and assistance of volunteers.
-The Chief Executive works from the Trust’s offices at Mill Wharf, Wyre Piddle, near to Pershore, supported by the Office Manager.
-The works team is made up of welders, fitters and boatmen, they work as required, up and down the river, maintaining the navigation.
+Day to day operation of the navigation is delegated to the Chief Executive who has a small team of administrative staff and works team, with the help and assistance of volunteers.
+The Chief Executive works from the Trust’s offices at Mill Wharf, Wyre Piddle, near to Pershore, supported by the Office Manager and Company Secretary.
+The works team is made up of welders, fitters and boatmen to maintain the navigation.

-Reachmasters and other volunteers help the Trust with light maintenance work, manning locks on busy days, and assisting boaters.
-One lock on the Navigation, Avon Lock at Tewkesbury, is manned with a full-time in the season lock keeper who checks and collects licence tolls.
+Reach Masters and other volunteers help the Trust with light maintenance work, manning locks on busy days, and assisting boaters.
+The only staffed lock on the navigation is Avon Lock at Tewkesbury, with a full-time in the season lock keeper who checks and collects licence tolls.

-The Trust is a charity supported almost entirely by revenue from tolls for boat licences.
+The Trust is an independent charity supported almost entirely by revenue from tolls for boat licences.
 It receives no funding from central or local government.

 Avon Navigation Trust – history